Momments8888/lifelens-legal/privacy.md

   backend uses TLS 1.2 or higher.
 - **Access controls:** only the account owner (and family members you explicitly add) can decrypt and read your memories.
+- **Third-party media storage:** photos and voice recordings are stored in Google Firebase Storage (Google Cloud) under private, per-user paths.
-- **Third-party storage:** photos and files may be stored via Cloudinary, which provides its own encryption at rest and in transit.
+  Files are accessible only through unguessable per-file URLs issued to your account, and Google provides its own encryption at rest and in transit.

 No system is perfectly secure.
 We cannot guarantee absolute security, but we work continuously to reduce risk.